 Before contacting the Peak District National Park with your query regarding drones/UAVs, please read the commonly asked queries below.

-What is the legislation covering drones in the UK (as of 2018)?
+What is the legislation covering drones in the UK (updated December 2020)?

 There are two sets of regulation which apply to the use of drones in the UK, whether they are being used for commercial or recreational purposes:

 - aviation regulations which are enforced by the Civil Aviation Authority (CAA); and

 - data protection regulations which apply where the drone is used for capturing personal data and are enforced by the Information Commissioners Office (ICO).

 Anyone using a drone needs to follow basic safety rules which are summarised in the CAA's Dronecode.

 The British Model Flying Association offers advice and guidance on the current legal situation regarding drones and model aircraft.